markschellhas/chic.js/README.md

 # About Chic.js

-Chic.js is a rapid prototyping tool for Sveltekit.
-Use the CLI to scaffold your app quickly, and focus on the fun stuff.
+Chic.js is a rapid prototyping tool for Sveltekit, created and maintained by Mark Schellhas.
+Use this CLI to scaffold your app quickly, and focus on the fun stuff.

 📺 Watch a walkthrough video by [Svelte Safari](https://www.youtube.com/@SvelteSafari) here: https://www.youtube.com/watch?v=AZdUtR4GYtE